simple-orm/core/README.md

 The second parameter is the hook function to be executed.

-All `before` hooks will have the last parameter be an abort callback.
+Some hooks will have as their last parameter an `abort` callback.
 Calling this within the hook function will prevent the default action from happening.
-The abort method takes an optional parameter which if given, will be the return value of the original method call:
+The `abort` method takes an optional parameter which if given, will be the return value of the original method call:

 ```javascript
 model.hook('beforeSave[test]', function(model, saveType, abort) {